 It doesn’t matter if you have a large Labrador that can crunch rubber toys in a single bite, a small Dachshund that tears toys by consistently working on a single spot, or a puppy that can shred through material with his razor-sharp teeth…

-Your dog is a toy destroyer.
+Just like our Great Dane, your dog is a toy destroyer.
 And because of this, he needs the toughest, most-durable toys on the market.

-We then put those unbreakable toys to the test.
 Our team of dog testers gnawed, crunched, tore and tried their hardest to destroy these toys.
 Often succeeding!

 All to answer a simple question: